The page has been translated by Gen AI.

 sudo chown node_exporter:node_exporter /usr/local/bin/node_exporter

 Code block.
-Node Exporter permission setting command
+Node Exporter permission configuration command

 Color mode